 Joel is currently working in aged care where he manages the dietetic services of a number of residential care facilities across Melbourne.
 He has consulted to the Box Hill Hawks (Hawthorn Football Club affiliate) as well as various blue-collar businesses.
-Joel is a professional member of the Dietitians Association of Australia, Coeliac Australia, Sports Dietitians of Australia and Diabetes Australia.
+Joel is a professional member of the Dietitians Association of Australia and Sports Dietitians of Australia.
 He has a passion for the role of diet in the prevention and management of chronic disease.

 Joel is a self-described foodie who loves to cook.
 On the weekends he is often found perusing the food stalls at South Melbourne market and trialling new recipes in the kitchen.
 He's a keen a blogger and member of the Nutrition Blog Network and Storehouse Blog Directory.
 Joel is a media spokesperson for the Dietitians Association of Australia.
-And, he has also provided comment on nutrition issues to Fairfax Media, News Corp, Huffington Post, Australian Gluten Free Life magazine, Nature & Health magazine and Reader's Digest.
+And, he has also provided comment on nutrition issues to Fairfax Media, News Corp, Huffington Post, Australian Gluten Free Life magazine, Body and Soul and the ABC.
 For more on Joel's media work and featured articles, please visit The Nutrition Guy.

 Areas of interest include: